Department of Medicine

 As a Division, we strongly support and encourage research endeavors during the fellowship.
 The basic and clinical research in the Division of Hematology and Medical Oncology and associated programs within the UW Comprehensive Cancer Center provides diverse opportunities for experience with investigational treatment protocol development, translational and basic research.
 Most fellows will be eligible for the National Institute of Health T32 training grant support for a two year period.
 Fellows may elect a basic science focus and choose to enter a laboratory with a senior investigator/mentor or they may focus on a clinical research track that would include participation in the Masters of Population Health program at UW.
 In addition, there are novel educational programs including a Masters of Clinical Investigation offered through the UW Institute for Clinical & Translational Research (ICTR).
 Opportunities are available for additional and more specialized clinical experiences, clinical protocol research and basic laboratory research.
 Additional years of training may be needed for research careers.

 Our program will accept applications only through ERAS and offer positions only through the Match.
+The University of Wisconsin will only sponsor J1 visas.
+Please submit 3 letters of recommendation, personal statement, CV, USMLE scores and ECFMG if applicable.
 Once your completed application has been reviewed, we will contact you regarding its status and the possibility of a visit to our institution for interviews with the program's faculty.
 We strongly encourage applications from all minorities.

 For more information contact: